 If you want to relocate but need more time to decide where to move, the government can store your household goods for up to one year.
 Any storage beyond one year will be at your own expense and will be permitted only if you send a written request to the transportation office handling your move explaining your extenuating circumstances.
 Contact your transportation office for assistance.

 You are also authorized one relocation move at government expense, which must be completed within three years of the death of your loved one.
 A request for an extension may be made if necessary.
 For help, contact your casualty assistance officer or the transportation office at the installation nearest to you.

 Survivors are often overwhelmed in the days following the death of a loved one.
 It can be difficult to remember all the details involved in a move.
 Here is a simple checklist of steps to take to ensure a smooth move:

 Step 2: Take inventory of your belongings.
-Include as much information in your inventory as possible: item names and descriptions, condition, number of items, serial number, receipts or value and pictures.
-Store your inventory in a safe place, like the cloud or a safety deposit box.
+Include as much information in your inventory as possible: the number of items and their names, descriptions and condition, serial number, receipts or value and pictures.
+Store your inventory in a safe place, such as the cloud or a safety deposit box.

 Step 3: File claims for your travel.
 Visit the Defense Travel Management Office website to find the most recent per diem rates.
 Find claim-filing information and forms under the Defense Travel System.
 Save your receipts for lodging, gas and food.

-We know this is a difficult time for you and your family.
+We know this is a challenging time for you and your family.
 Support is available for you each step of the way.
-Military OneSource can refer you to professionals that will help you get organized, provide guidance on financial decisions, explain housing allowances and teach you how to manage the stress and grief of moving without your loved one.
+Military OneSource can refer you to professionals who will help you get organized, provide guidance on financial decisions, explain housing allowances and teach you how to manage the stress and grief of moving without your loved one.
 Call 800-342-9647.
 OCONUS/Overseas?
-Click here for calling options.
+View calling options.

 You can also reach out to your casualty assistance officer, your long-term case manager, and the Military and Family Support Center, as well.
 Remember, you will always have a place in the military community.